 ● 1 ¼ inch-diced medium tomato

-Even though this dish sports that classy aesthetic appeal, it’s not hard to make at all!
-You can bake it while preparing a bigger dish or while in the shower.
+Guac isn’t the only thing you can do with your avocados even though this sports that classy aesthetic appeal, it’s not hard to make at all!
+You can bake it while preparing your other menu items for the day or while in the shower.
 It’s so easy you can even have your kids help you make it.

-If you have to report to your busy office as an entrepreneur, you don’t want to go without a delicious and nutritious snack.
+If you have to report to your busy office as an entrepreneur in your New York City office, you don’t want to go without a delicious and nutritious snack.
 You can take baked avocado and eggs fresh out of the oven and into a to-go container, and they will be firm enough to keep while still being wonderfully spreadable an hour or two later as you get to where you’re going.